 For certain types of photography, microstock can be a good business model.
-Unfortunately however, especially young, talented, but maybe not-yet-recognised photographers sign up with microstock agencies to make a few bucks on the side.
-If you don’t expect to make a 4-digit monthly income from your microstock activities, you may reconsider.
+Unfortunately, especially young, talented, but maybe not-yet-recognised photographers sign up with microstock agencies to make a few bucks on the side.
+If you don’t expect to make a 4-digit monthly income from your microstock activities, you may want to reconsider.
 Here is why:

 With almost all microstock agencies, you lose control over who is licensing your photographs.
-That puts you into an awkward situation, since you can’t know for sure if a use of your photograph is actually licensed or not.
+That puts you into an awkward situation since you can’t know for sure if the use of your photograph is licensed or not.

 Unfortunately, we cannot help with that either.
 We tried to get a list of licenses for one of our clients from Fotolia or at least let them confirm whether a certain use was licensed or not.
 Fotolia never even responded to us.

-Again: If you have thought of running a business through microstock, it can work!
-However, if you are just starting out and you can afford it, resist the temptation of microstock and retain the value of your photographs for when you’re more recognized and can achieve higher prices.
+Again: if you have thought of running a business through microstock, it can work!
+However, if you are just starting and you can afford it, resist the temptation of microstock and retain the value of your photographs for when you’re more recognized and can achieve higher prices.

 And, by the way, this also includes the 500px marketplace.